Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-This result shows that, even in the presence of the usual IV relevance and exogeneity assumptions, identification fails when constraints are present.
+This result shows that, even in the presence of the usual relevance and exogeneity assumptions, identification fails when constraints are present.
 Consider the labor supply case to develop some intuition for the result.
 The reason for the failure is that demand-constrained firms respond with employment but not wages, and thus the numerator in $\eta^{\text{CE}}$ is ``too large''.
 We can see this as an \textit{exclusion restriction failure}.
-The employment response for demand-constrained firms is not driven by changes in the wage, but rather the demand shock directly affects the employment choice of the firm as it takes the wage as given.
+The employment response of demand-constrained firms is not driven by changes in the wage, but rather the demand shock directly affects the employment choice of the firm as it takes the wage as given. \footnote{Some studies focus instead on estimating the \textit{inverse} labor supply elasticity by regressing wages on employment and instrumenting employment with a demand shifter \citep[see, e.g., ][]{AmodioEtAl2025}.
+This approach faces a similar identification challenge: as the wage is determined by the wage constraint, the estimate of the inverse labor supply elasticity will be ``too small''.
+Formally, the identification challenge can be re-stated as a censoring problem---the potential unconstrained wage is not always observed.}

-The following result provides exact expressions for the conventional estimators under simplifying assumptions, more heavily relying on the theoretical model structure.
+Next, we derive an explicit expression for the bias of the conventional estimand of the labor supply elasticity.
+We focus on the labor supply elasticity as it is directly related to the wage markdown, which is the most commonly used measure of labor market power \citep[see, e.g,][]{YehMacalusoHershbein2022,BHM2022,LMS2022,AzarMarinescu2024}.